 While that definition might seem clear, in reality, though, the definition can still require the court to make a determination about whether or not a de facto relationship exists.

-When considering whether a couple is living together on a genuine domestic basis, the family law courts will have regard to factors like:
+When considering whether a couple is living together on a genuine domestic basis, the Federal Circuit and Family Court will have regard to factors like:

 - the nature and extent of any common residence